living shoreline © Daniel Pullen

 The Coastal Federation works at the grassroots level to engage people from all walks of life in ensuring a healthy future for our coast.

 Much of that work focuses on protecting and restoring coastal habitats and water quality.
-The federation seeks to both lead by example—implementing on-the-ground demonstrations of the practices we espouse—and to educate and empower others to be effective stewards of the coast.
+The Federation seeks to both lead by example—implementing on-the-ground demonstrations of the practices we espouse—and to educate and empower others to be effective stewards of the coast.

 yearamount